New Concurrent Order Maintenance Data Structure: Experiments

-In Table \ref{tab:relabel}, column 6 shows the numbers of \emph{redo} for \texttt{Order} operations in the \emph{Mixed} experiment, which are all zero.
-Since the \emph{Mixed} has mixed \texttt{Order} and \texttt{Insert} operations, we may redo the \texttt{Order} operation if the corresponding labels are been updating.
-However, the \texttt{Relabel} happens with a low probability; also, it is a low probability that related labels are changed when comparing the order of two items.
+In Table \ref{tab:relabel}, the last column shows the numbers of \emph{redo} for \texttt{Order} operations in the \emph{Mixed} experiment, which are all zero.
+Since the \emph{Mixed} has mixed \texttt{Order} and \texttt{Insert} operations, we may redo the \texttt{Order} operation if the corresponding labels are being updated.
+However, \texttt{Relabel} happens with a low probability; also, it is a low probability that related labels are changed when comparing the order of two items.
 This is why the numbers of \emph{redo} are zero, leading to high parallel performance.